 Tooth Decay Prevention

-Scientists from Brazil have recently uncovered some interesting findings about our beloved morning must have ritual.
+Scientists from Brazil have recently uncovered some interesting findings of our beloved morning must have a ritual.
 Coffee, when consumed in moderation, can physically stop tooth decay.
 Too good to be true?
 Keep reading…

 What’s the catch?

 Access Dental Care in Perth & Bull Creek would like to reiterate: this does not apply to your caramel latte with cream or flat white with condensed milk.
 If you like it strong, with no sugar, black and in moderation, your teeth will reap the rewards.